CjMullins87/glucose-tolerance-curves/README.md

 From your personal database, or more likely LibreView, you need to extract an ascending-order timeseries of your glucose readings.
 Then, just pass the array into the method with the parameters of your choice.

-# How it works

-The method walks this array until it hits a trigger reading (`center`), and then it slices a given `n` readings before and `n` readings after.

-These same-shape-same-center arrays are then assembled into a matrix to determine quantile-level descriptions at each `n` step, and the median is used to calculate the AUC, assuming the data is collected at 5 minute intervals.

 The method does **not** generate pretty graphs, but I've included the code I used to assemble the graphs for user reference.